notaryproject/specifications/trust-store-trust-policy-specification.md

 ### Extended Validation

 The implementation must allow the user to execute custom validations.
 These custom validation MUST have access to all the information available in the signature envelope like payload, signed attributes, unsigned attributes, and signature.

+TODO: Update this section after [verification plugin spec](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md#verification-extensibility) is ready.

 ## Signature Verification

 ### Prerequisites

 - User has configured a valid [trust store](#trust-store) and [trust policy](#trust-policy).
+- The artifact's fully qualified repository URI, and associated signature envelope is available.

 ### Steps

+1. **Identify applicable trust policy**
+   1. For the given artifact URI [determine the applicable trust policy](#selecting-a-trust-policy-based-on-artifact-uri) using `registryScopes`.
+      1. If an applicable trust policy for the artifact URI cannot be found, fail signature verification.
+1. **Proceed based on signature verification level**
+   1. If `signatureVerification` level is set to `skip` in the trust policy, return success.
+   1. For all other `signatureVerification` levels, `strict`, `permissive` and `audit`, perform each of the validation defined in the next sections - `integrity`, `authenticity`, `trusted timestamp`, `expiry` and `revocation`.
+   1. The `signatureVerification` level defines if each validation is `enforced` or `logged`
+      1. `enforced` - validation failures are treated as critical, causes the overall signature verification to fail and exit.
+Subsequent validations are not processed.
+      1. `logged` - validation failure is logged and the next validation step is processed.
+   1. A signature verification is considered successful when all validation steps are completed without critical failure.
-1. **Validate that the signature envelope format is supported.**
+1. **Validate Integrity.**
-    1. Parse the signature envelope content based on the signature envelope type specified in the `[descriptors].descriptor.mediaType` attribute of the signature artifact manifest.
+    1. Validate that signature envelope can be parsed sucessfully based on the signature envelope type specified in the `[descriptors].descriptor.mediaType` attribute of the signature artifact manifest.
-    1. Validate that the content type indicated by the `cty` property value of protected headers in the signature envelope is supported.
+    1. Validate that the content type indicated by the `content type` signed attribute in the signature envelope is supported.
-1. **Validate the signature envelope integrity.**
     1. Get the signing certificate from the parsed [signature envelope](https://github.com/notaryproject/notaryproject/blob/7b7d283038/signature-specification.md#signature-envelope).
-    1. Get the signing algorithm(hash+encryption) from the signing certificate and validate that the signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements)
+    1. Determine the signing algorithm(hash+encryption) from the signing certificate and validate that the signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements)
     1. Using the public key of the signing certificate and signing algorithm identified in the previous step, validate the integrity of the signature envelope.
-1. **Validate the signature against trust policy and trust store.**
+1. **Validate Authenticity.**
-    1. Using the `scope` configured in trust policies, get the applicable trust policy.
-       (Implementations might have this value precomputed, added it for completeness)
-    1. For the applicable trust policy, **validate trust-store:**
+    1. For the applicable trust policy, **validate trusted identities:**
-        1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with the root certificate.
+        1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with a root certificate.
 Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
-        1. For each of the trust-stores configured in applicable trust-policy perform the following steps.
+        1. For the `trustedIdentities.trustStore` configured in applicable trust-policy perform the following steps.
-            1. Validate that certificate and certificate-chain lead to a trusted certificate configured in the `x509Certs` field of trust-store.
+            1. Validate that certificate and certificate-chain lead to a trusted certificate present in the named store.
-            1. If the above verification succeeds then continue to the next step else iterate over the next trust store.
-               If all of the trust stores have been evaluated then fail the signature validation and exit.
+            1. If all the certificates in the named store have been evaluated without a match, then fail this step.
-    1. For the applicable trust policy, **validate trust anchors** (if present):
+        1. If `trustedIdentities.Identities` is `*`, any signing certificate issued by a CA in `trustStore` is allowed, skip to the next validation (Validate Expiry).
-        1. If trust anchors are present, validate that the value of subject attributes configured in `trustAnchors` matches with the value of corresponding attributes in the signing certificate’s subject.
+        1. Else validate if the X.509 subject (`x509.subject`) in the `trustedIdentities` list matches with the value of corresponding attributes in the signing certificate’s subject, refer [this section](#trusted-identities-constraints) for details.
+If a match is not found, fail this step.
-           If trust anchors are not present continue to step 4.
-        1. If the above verification succeeds then continue to the next step.
-           Otherwise, fail the signature validation and exit.
-    1. **Validate trust policy:**
+1. **Validate Expiry:**
-        1. If signature expiry is present in the signature envelope, using the local machine’s current time(in UTC) check whether the signature is expired or not.
+    1. If an `expiry time` signed attribute is present in the signature envelope, check if the local machine’s current time(in UTC) is greater than `expiry time`.
+If yes, fail this step.
-           If the signature is not expired, continue to the next step.
-           Otherwise, if `signatureExpiry` is set to `Enforce` then fail the signature validation and exit else log a warning and continue to the next step.
+1. **Validate Trusted Timestamp:**
     1. Check for the timestamp signature in the signature envelope.
         1. If the timestamp exists, continue with the next step.
-               Otherwise, store the local machine's current time(in  UTC) in variables `timeStampLowerLimit` and `timeStampUpperLimit` and continue with step 3.3.c.
+        Otherwise, store the local machine's current time(in  UTC) in variables `timeStampLowerLimit` and `timeStampUpperLimit` and continue with step 6.2.
         1. Validate that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp was applied.
         1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
         1. Validate that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
         1. Validate the `signing-certificate`([RFC-2634](https://tools.ietf.org/html/rfc2634)) or `signing-certificate-v2`([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
-            1. Check whether timestamping certificate and certificate chain are valid (not expired) or not.
-               If timestamping certificate and certificate-chain are not expired, continue to the next step.
-               Otherwise, if `timestampExpiry` in trust-policy is configured to `Enforce` then fail the signature validation and exit, else log a warning and continue to the next step.
-            1. Validate that timestamp certificate and certificate chain leads to a trusted TSA certificate configured in trust policy.
+        1. Validate that timestamp certificate and certificate chain leads to a trusted TSA certificate as per value configured in `trustStore`.
-            1. Validate timestamp certificate and certificate chain revocation status  using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `timestampRevocation` setting in trust-policy
+        1. Validate timestamp certificate and certificate chain revocation status  using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
         1. Retrieve the timestamp's time from `TSTInfo.genTime`.
         1. Retrieve the timestamp's accuracy.
         If the accuracy is explicitly specified in `TSTInfo.accuracy`, use that value.
         If the accuracy is not explicitly specified and `TSTInfo.policy` is the baseline time-stamp policy([RFC-3628](https://tools.ietf.org/html/rfc3628#section-5.2)), use accuracy of 1 second.
         Otherwise, use an accuracy of 0.
         1. Calculate the timestamp range using the lower and upper limits per [RFC-3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
-        1. Check that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` timestamp is entirely within the certificate's validity period.
-           If the time range is entirely within the signing certificate and certificate chain's validity period, continue to the next step.
+    1. Check that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` timestamp is entirely within the certificate's validity period.If the time range is entirely within the signing certificate and certificate chain's validity period, continue to the next step.
+Else fail this step.
-           Otherwise, If `signingIdentityExpiry` in trust-policy is configured to `Enforce` then fail the signature validation and exit else log a warning and continue to the next step.
+1. **Validate Revocation Status:**
     1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `signingIdentityRevocation` setting in trust-policy.
-        1. Perform extended validation using the applicable(if any) plugin.
+1. Perform extended validation using the applicable (if any) plugin.
-        1. If you have reached this step then treat the OCI artifact signature as a valid signature.
+1. If all the steps are completed without critical failures then the signatures is successfully verified.

 ### Certificate Revocation Evaluation

+This section should be considered as **DRAFT** and will be updated after RC1 release.

-If the certificate revocation trust-store setting is set to `skip`, skip the below steps. otherwise, check for revocation status for certificate and certificate chain.
+If the certificate revocation validation is set to `skip` using policy, skip the below steps, otherwise check for revocation status for certificate and certificate chain.

 1. If the revocation status of any of the certificates cannot be determined (revocation unavailable) and `signingIdentityRevocation` is set to either `enforceWithFailOpen` or `warn` then log a warning and skip the below steps.
    Otherwise, fail the signature validation and exit.
-1. If any of the certificates are revoked and `signingIdentityRevocation` is set to either `enforceWithFailOpen` or `enforceWithFailClose` then fail signature validation and exit else log a warning.
+2. If any of the certificates are revoked and `signingIdentityRevocation` is set to either `enforceWithFailOpen` or `enforceWithFailClose` then fail signature validation and exit else log a warning.

 Starting from Root to leaf certificate, for each certificate in the certificate chain, perform the following steps to check its revocation status: